-VOD Streaming – What It Is and How It Works with OTT [2024 Update]
+VOD Streaming – What It Is and How It Works [2025 Update]

 The amount of TV people watch has been declining for many years.
-Conversely, the use of OTT (over-the-top) video platforms such as Netflix, Amazon Prime Video and Apple TV+ has been increasing.
+Conversely, OTT (over-the-top) video platforms such as Netflix, Amazon Prime Video, and Apple TV+ have increased.
 Reflecting this, streaming online videos through these video streaming platforms is expected to perpetually increase between 2024 and 2029 by a total of 936.9 million users, or 19.88%.
 And the plethora of video-on-demand or VOD platform providers means viewers are spoilt for choice.

 For businesses, professional broadcasting via a video streaming platform is playing an increasingly important part of their marketing strategy.
 With video content harnessing an audience reach of 92% worldwide, it’s no wonder.
 Therefore, VOD streaming services are powerful methods for resonating with your client and customer base and bringing in new ones for broadcasters, SMBs and enterprise brands.

 In this article, we cover what video on demand is.
 We also discuss how your business or organization can benefit from a video-on-demand solution.
-Furthermore, we contrast live streaming with video-on-demand platforms.
-We wrap up by looking at some of the best VOD platforms on the market.
+Furthermore, we contrast live streaming with video-on-demand and wrap up by looking at some of the best VOD platforms on the market for 2025.

 Table of Contents: